jamestejada/playlist/README.md

 ## Possible Feature Ideas
 - Proper Database for Cut info
+- Send DCL to DAD via raw UDP to trigger generation of XML files.
 - Google Sheets integration
 - Ability to get `x` number of sequential unused cut numbers
 - Ability to get list of all available cut numbers.